Skip to main content

 Examples:

-ALTER DISTRIBUTION ATTACH RELATION
+ALTER DISTRIBUTION ATTACH TABLE

 Examples:

-CREATE RELATION
+CREATE TABLE

-DISTRIBUTION KEY syntax — uses explicit DISTRIBUTION KEY clause: CREATE [DISTRIBUTED] RELATION [schema.]<relation_name> DISTRIBUTION KEY <keys> [IN <distribution_id> | FOR DISTRIBUTION <distribution_id>]
+DISTRIBUTION KEY syntax — uses explicit DISTRIBUTION KEY clause: CREATE [DISTRIBUTED] TABLE [schema.]<table_name> DISTRIBUTION KEY <keys> [IN <distribution_id> | FOR DISTRIBUTION <distribution_id>]

 Examples: